List of Scream (film series) characters: Ghostface

 Ghostface is a fictional identity, created in Scream by Sidney's boyfriend Billy Loomis and his friend Stu Macher to conduct a murder spree in the town of Woodsboro.
 The costume they use is a generic Halloween costume, officially called "Father Death", that allows anyone to adopt the identity and makes the killers difficult to identify.
 The killers taunt their victims on the phone before attacking, using a voice changer to disguise their true identity.
 While in costume, the character is voiced by voice actor Roger L. Jackson.
 The Ghostface identity is adopted by other killers after the death of Billy and Stu.
-In Scream 2, it is taken by Billy's mother and her accomplice, Mickey Altieri.
+In Scream 2, it is taken by Billy's mother Nancy Loomis and her accomplice, Mickey Altieri.
 In Scream 3, it is taken by Sidney's half-brother, Roman Bridger, the director of Stab 3.
 In Scream 4, on the anniversary of Billy and Stu's murder spree, a new Ghostface emerges, revealed to be Sidney's cousin Jill Roberts and her friend Charlie Walker.
 In Scream (2022), it's used by Richie Kirsch and Amber Freeman, who are respectively the boyfriend of Sam Carpenter and best friend of her sister Tara.
+In Scream VI, Ghostface is revealed to be Richie's entire family, father Wayne Bailey and siblings Ethan and Quinn.
 In the finale of each film, the current Ghostface killers confront the protagonist and explain their motivation for stalking her.
+In the finale of Scream VI, after the heroes gain the upper hand against the killers, Ghostface plays a more heroic role as he gives a taunting phone call to the Ghostface mastermind, Wayne Bailey, before making his entrance and stabbing a frightened Bailey multiple times.
+Ghostface is then revealed to be Sam, wearing Billy's robe and mask, who then ultimately kills Bailey by stabbing him in the eye.

 Jackson, who voices Ghostface in all the Scream films, was chosen for the part after weeks of local casting in Santa Rosa, California.
 He was intended only as a temporary voice, to be replaced in the post-production phase of the film with a dubbed voice, but his contribution was retained because Craven felt he imbued the voice with a truly evil malevolence.
 He and the casts of the films were intentionally prevented from meeting for most if not all of each film's production, to discourage the cast from putting a face to the voice, and to make him seem more menacing when interacting with the characters on the phone.